How to remove salt from suede shoes?

 1. Prevention is the most important thing

-Shoes made of suede should be properly impregnated immediately after their purchase.
-Repeat this procedure regularly, especially in the winter season, when shoes are particularly exposed to salt and moisture.
+Shoes made of suede should be properly impregnated immediately after purchase.
+Repeat this treatment regularly, especially in the winter season, when shoes are particularly exposed to salt and moisture.

-It is also important to choose the right impregnation agent.
-Not only should it be properly matched to the type of material, but also to its color.
-If you want to be sure that the impregnation will not discolor or change the color of the suede, test it on the hardly visible surface of the shoe before use, or choose a colorless preparation.
+The correct selection of impregnation is also important.
+Not only should it be appropriately matched to the type of material, but also to its color.
+If you want to be sure that the impregnation will not discolor or change the color of the suede, test it on an inconspicuous surface of the shoe before use, or choose a colorless preparation.

-Another important element is quick response to any pollution.
-Try to clean your shoes as soon as possible, as any left over dirt can penetrate the fabric structure, leaving discoloration or stains that will become harder and harder to get rid of over time.
+Another important element is quick response to any contamination.
+Try to clean your shoes as soon as possible, because the dirt left behind may penetrate the structure of the material, leaving discolorations or stains on it, which will be more and more difficult to get rid of over time.

 2. Proper care

-If, despite all efforts, salt stains appear on the shoes, clean them properly.
+If, despite your best efforts, salt stains appear on your shoes, clean them properly.

 -

-To begin with, gently wipe your shoes with a slightly damp cloth to get rid of excess mud and sand.
+First, gently wipe your shoes with a slightly damp cloth to remove excess mud and sand.

 -

-Allow the shoes to dry completely.
-Remember that during drying, the shoes should not be exposed to direct sunlight and not placed near an intense heat source, which could result in deformation and unsightly change of form.
-It is best to dry clean suede so as not to damage the bristle structure.
+Leave the shoes to dry completely.
+Remember that when drying, the shoes should not be exposed to direct sunlight and should not be placed near an intense heat source, which could result in deformation and an unsightly change in shape.
+It is best to dry clean suede so as not to damage the structure of the bristles.

 -

-When the shoes are dry, use a special rubber brush designed to remove the clumped and sticky spots that appear on the suede.
-Gently rub the bristles until the salt flakes disappear from the surface of the shoe.
+When the shoes are dry, use a special rubber brush designed to remove stubborn and sticky stains that appear on suede.
+Gently rub the bristles until the salt stains disappear from the surface of the shoe.

 -

-Finally, use a suede cleaning rubber, which will not only remove any dirt residue left on the surface, but also restore your natural look to your shoes.
+Finally, use an eraser to clean the suede, which will not only remove any remaining dirt left on the surface, but will also restore the natural look of your shoes.

-3. Homemade ways to remove salt from suede shoes
+3. Home ways to remove salt from suede shoes

-If you do not want to spend money on preparations and products available in stores, you can use substitutes that can be found at home for small, salt stains.
+If you don't want to spend money on preparations and products available in stores, you can use substitutes that you can find at home for small salt stains.

 -

-The crust of the bread - dry shoes gently rub the inside of the skin.
+Bread crust – gently rub the inside of the leather on dry shoes.
 Thanks to its absorbing properties, it will absorb salt deposits, leaving the shoes ready for next use.

 -